MicahElliott/captain/README.md

 ## Control File Spec

-Now onto the simple `.capt/share.sh` control file at the root of your repo (which should also be committed), containing a set of "checks" for each hook.
+Now onto the simple `.capt/share.sh` control file at the root of your repo (which should also be committed), containing a set of "triggers" for each hook.
 (Note that git-hooks purposes are written about [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).)

-### Check Spec
+### Trigger Spec

-There is a tiny DSL that is used for each "check" in a control file.
+There is a tiny DSL that is used for each "trigger" in a control file.

 ```
     'lint(clj|cljs):   clj-kondo $CAPT_CHANGES &'      # linting of files